Graduate Degree Programs & Requirements

 For the well-prepared student, "normal progress" usually means: At the end of the second year, the student should have successfully completed the specific course requirements and passed six qualifying exams; at the end of the third year, the student should have completed the candidacy requirement; by the end of the fourth year, the student should have completed the 72-hour course requirement, and should be making substantial progress on a thesis.

 Students must also complete the Teaching Seminar course (L24 597), which prepares them for both Assistant to the Instructor (AI) work and academic teaching duties, which is an integral part of all scholarly activities.
-The course spans two semesters usually starting in the second semester.
+For a typical PhD student, the course is taken twice: once in the spring of the first year and again in the fall of the second year.
 Students will have Departmental duties (AI, grading, proctoring) of no more than fifteen hours per week as Assistants to the Instructor (AI).
-Students must also complete a Professional Development course (L24 598).
+Students must also complete a Mathematical Professional Development course (L24 598).

 Please note, however, that the sequence outlined above is for "well-prepared" students.
 The exact point at which any student enters the sequence depends upon their ability and background.
 When warranted, deviation from the normal sequence is permissible and a tailored program that fits the student's ability and background will be followed.